lnmaurer/Interference-Inference-Interface/README.markdown

 The software is written in Python using NumPy for the calculations, TkInter for the interface, and the Python Imaging Library to produce the 2D plots.
 Those libraries are available for Windows, OS X, and Linux, so the program can run on any of those platforms.
 I will post executables presently.

 ### Notes
--  There's an executable for Window avaible one the [downloads page](https://github.com/lnmaurer/Interference-Inference-Interface/downloads)
+-  There's an executable for Window available on the [downloads page](https://github.com/lnmaurer/Interference-Inference-Interface/downloads)
   - I'll make other downloads available eventually
   - The executable makes a folder when it's run.
 It'll delete the folder when it exits if it exits normally.
 If it doesn't exit normally, feel free to delete the folder and the stuff in it.
 -  This code works with Python 2.7